silviosamy/silviosamy/README.md

 ### About me:

-- 🌱 I’m currently learning Java on Udemy website throught a course.
-You can follow my progress on /AulasUdemy
+- 🌱 I’m currently learning Java, RDB(mySQL), Spring Boot and seeking for more
-- 👯 I’m looking to collaborate only in my own projects for now, currently learning Java/Spring Boot and SQL.
+- 👯 I’m looking to collaborate in my own projects for now, currently learning skills to become a Software Developer.
 - 📫 You can reach me on Instagram @silviosamy or LinkedIn : Silvio Samy

-### 📊 Estatísticas
+### 📊 Stats

 <p>
   <img